Get a Medicare Supplement

 In the state of Washington, there is no underwriting required at any time to switch from one Medicare Supplement to another, except for moving from a Plan A. Beneficiaries can only move from Plan A to another Plan A.

-Start spreading the news: There is no underwriting at any time for Medicare Supplements in New York state.
+Start Spreading the News: There is no underwriting at any time for Medicare Supplements in New York state.
 This means those on a Medicare Supplement can move to any other Medicare Supplement at any time without answering health questions.

 Want to check out some Medicare Supplement rates?
 Use this quick tool; results open into a new tab.
 (Some of the rates may feature household discounts – be sure to talk to me about that.)